Waikiki Grand Hotel

 No analysis available

-I searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found none.
-No evidence in the public remarks supports VA loan approval for this building.
+I searched the remarks for phrases indicating VA loan approval (e.g., 'VA approved', 'VA financing', 'VA loans accepted') and found none.
+Therefore set to false with low confidence due to absence of evidence in remarks.

 Multiple MLS entries (15/20) mark fire sprinklers, and a recent front-side high-floor listing explicitly notes that the unit 'offers fire sprinklers.'
 This direct mention, combined with consistent MLS checkbox usage across many listings, strongly supports that the building has a fire sprinkler system.
 There is no conflicting evidence indicating any change or removal.